-SIEM integration with Office 365 Threat Intelligence and Advanced Threat Protection
+SIEM integration with Office 365 Advanced Threat Protection

-If your organization is using a security incident and event management (SIEM) server, you can integrate Office 365 Threat Intelligence and Advanced Threat Protection with your SIEM server.
-SIEM integration enables you to view information, such as malware detected by Office 365 Advanced Protection and Threat Intelligence, in your SIEM server reports.
+If your organization is using a security incident and event management (SIEM) server, you can integrate Office 365 Advanced Threat Protection with your SIEM server.
+SIEM integration enables you to view information, such as malware or phish detected by Office 365 Advanced Protection, in your SIEM server reports.
 To set up SIEM integration, you use the Office 365 Activity Management API.

 The Office 365 Activity Management API retrieves information about user, admin, system, and policy actions and events from your organization's Office 365 and Azure Active Directory activity logs.
-The Office 365 Advanced Threat Protection and Threat Intelligence schema works with Threat Intelligence and/or Advanced Threat Protection, so if your organization has Advanced Threat Protection but not Threat Intelligence (or vice versa), you can still use that same API for your SIEM server integration.
+The Office 365 Advanced Threat Protection schema works with Advanced Threat Protection, so if your organization has the Office 365 Advanced Threat Protection Plan 1 or Plan 2 or Office 365 E5, you can still use that same API for your SIEM server integration.

 You must be an Office 365 global administrator or have the security administrator role assigned for the Security & Compliance Center to set up SIEM integration with Office 365 Advanced Threat Protection.

 Audit logging must be turned on for your Office 365 environment.
 To get help with this, see Turn Office 365 audit log search on or off.